haggen/sqlment/README.md

 const sqlment = new Sqlment(sqlite);
 ```

-You create queries via starter functions, and compile with `toQuery()` method:
+You create queries via starter functions and compile them with the `toQuery()` method:

 ```js
 const { sql, select, ... } = sqlment.starters();